rreece/rreece.github.io/sw/index.md

 I'm a physicist working with the ATLAS experiment at CERN.
 Read more about me and my research [here](http://reece.scipp.ucsc.edu/).

-This page discribes some projects I'm [developing at github](https://github.com/rreece).
+This page describes some projects I'm [developing at github](https://github.com/rreece).
+Please feel free to leave me comments below.

 markdown-memo